Gennadiyev/unipose/unipose/yolo/README.md

-# yolo_unipose
+# Yolo_unipose

 + main contributor: [Xiangyun Rao](https://github.com/xyrrrrrrrr)

 ## Intro

-yolo_unipose is a pre-processing tool for the [Unipose](https://github.com/Gennadiyev/unipose), which is based on the [YOLOv5](https://github.com/ultralytics/yolov5).
+Yolo_unipose is a pre-processing tool for the [Unipose](https://github.com/Gennadiyev/unipose), which is based on the [YOLOv5](https://github.com/ultralytics/yolov5).
 It is used to get the main creature in the image, judge its kind, and then return the bounding box of the creature.

 ## How to use